Rohit-Alex/Tsuki-No-Me/src/Tutorials/eventLoop.md

 ```
 **Note:** Here we passed cbFb in setTimeout and not cbFn() as it takes reference of callBackFn and not the result of execution

-Now suppose, I am obsessed with you, I want it to keep printing after every 500ms then
+To keep printing after every 500ms then

     setInterval(cbFn, 500, 'Your Grace')